A proof of the $4$-variable Catalan polynomial of the Delta conjecture

 \begin{section}{Introduction}

 In the search for a representation theoretical interpretation for Macdonald symmetric functions, Haiman defined the module of diagonal harmonics \cite{Hai94} as a quotient of the polynomial ring in two sets of $n$ variables.
-For a given integer $n$, the diagonal harmonics are a bi-graded $S_n$-module and they have dimension $(n+1)^{n-1}$.
+For a given integer $n$, the diagonal harmonics are a bi-graded $S_n$-module with dimension $(n+1)^{n-1}$.
 Garsia and Haiman \cite{GarHai96} took a (at the time conjectured) formula for the bi-graded Frobenius characteristic of the diagonal harmonics and defined for each $n$ a rational function in two parameters $q$ and $t$ which is equal to the bi-graded multiplicity of the alternating representation in the module.
-This rational function is now known to have a simpler form as a polynomial in $q$ and $t$ with non-negative integer coefficients.
-This expression is known as the $q,t$-Catalan polynomial since at $q=t=1$ it specializes to the Catalan number $\frac{1}{n+1}\binom{2n}{n}$.
+This expression is known as the $q,t$-Catalan polynomial \cite{GarHai96} since at $q=t=1$ it specializes to the Catalan number $\frac{1}{n+1}\binom{2n}{n}$.
+In 2000, Garsia and Haglund \cite{Hag03, GarHag02} announced a proof that the $q,t$-Catalan was a polynomial in $q$ and $t$ with non-negative integer coefficients and provided a combinatorial interpretation for the expression in terms of Dyck paths.

-Important progress was made in this area with the introduction of the notation of two linear symmetric operators $\nabla$ and $\Delta_f$ which have Macdonald symmetric functions as eigen-functions \cite{BG99, BGHT99}.
+Important progress was made in the development of that proof through the introduction of the notation of two linear symmetric function operators $\nabla$ and $\Delta_f$ that have Macdonald symmetric functions as eigen-functions \cite{BG99, BGHT99}.
 The expression $\nabla( e_n )$ was conjectured to be equal to the Frobenius image of the character of the module of diagonal harmonics and the $q,t$-Catalan polynomial is the coefficient of $e_n$ in this expression.
-The operators $\nabla$ and $\Delta_f$ gave notation to extend the types of symmetric function expressions which were conjectured to be Schur positive for representation theoretic reasons to expressions which are conjectured to be Schur positive because of computer experimentation with linear algebra calculations.
+The operators $\nabla$ and $\Delta_f$ gave notation to extend the types of symmetric function expressions which were conjectured to be Schur positive for representation theoretic reasons to expressions which are conjectured to be Schur positive because of computer experimentation.